apptainer/singularity-userdocs/appendix.rst

 Notes
 """""

-Arch Linux is, by design, a very stripped down, light-weight OS.
+Arch Linux is, by design, a very stripped-down, lightweight OS.
 You may need to perform a significant amount of configuration to get a usable OS.
 Please refer to this
 `README.md <https://github.com/singularityware/singularity/blob/master/examples/arch/README.md>`_